How Much Does it Cost to Build an Outbuilding?

 A: An outbuilding is a structure that is used separately from the main dwelling house and is not attached to the main property either.

-Q: What size outbuilding can I build without planning permission?
+Q: How big can an outbuilding be without planning permission?

 A: A single storey outbuilding cannot have a height of more than 2.5 metres at the eaves and three metres overall with any roof barring a dual-pitched roof.